How To Use Life Insurance For Retirement

 Both policies – Whole Life and Universal Life – have two components:

-1. a death benefit, which is a sum of money paid to your beneficiary if you die.
+- A death benefit is a sum of money paid to your beneficiary if you die.
 Heirs receive a tax-free death benefit.

-2. cash value, which is a tax-advantaged, cash-accumulation that earns investment interest (depending on your risk adversity).
-You fund the policy with premium payments that grow allowing you to access the principal and accumulation (tax-free) via withdrawals and loans.
+- Cash value is a tax-advantaged accumulation of cash that earns investment interest (depending on your risk adversity).
+You fund the policy with premium payments that grow and allow you to access the principal and accumulation (tax-free) via withdrawals and loans.

 How Permanent Life Helps My Retirement Planning

 Once you are ready for retirement, you can cash out the policy or withdraw in the form of tax-free “loans.”
-These loans can be spread out over time during your retirement years, say 15 years for example.
+These loans can be spread out over time during your retirement years.
+For instance, it might be 15 years.
 The tax-free loans are what you use to supplement your retirement income.
 However, it is advised not to take out too much money in the form of loans.
-You want the policy to remain in place so that when you pass away the death benefit pays off any loan accumulation and the net difference is paid to your beneficiary tax-free for final expense or estate planning.
+You want the policy to remain in place so that when you pass away, the death benefit pays off any loan accumulation, and the net difference is paid to your beneficiary tax-free for final expense or estate planning.

-Keep in mind, the younger you get any of these plans the better because the cost of insurance is cheaper for someone who is young and healthy.
-As we get older the cost of insurance increases.
-If you have any Medical Impairments (smoker, overweight, illness, etc) or have any Hazardous Avocations (skydiving, scuba diving, snowboarding, etc) this may result in higher rates when applying for life insurance.
-This means that more of the premium dollar goes toward the cost of insurance.
-If you are young and healthy more of the premium dollar goes toward growing the cash value.
-So, as you can see when it comes to Life Insurance, the sooner you get a policy the better.
+Keep in mind, the younger you get any of these plans, the better because the cost of insurance is cheaper for someone young and healthy.
+As we get older, the cost of insurance increases.
+If you have any Medical Impairments (smoker, overweight, illness, etc.) or have any Hazardous Avocations (skydiving, scuba diving, snowboarding, etc.) this may result in higher rates when applying for life insurance.
+This scenario means that more of the premium dollar goes toward the cost of insurance.
+If you are young and healthy, more of the premium dollar goes toward growing the cash value.
+So, as you can see, when it comes to life insurance, the sooner you get a policy, the better.

 Life Insurance Questions?